Winamp

 Winamp is a media player for Microsoft Windows originally developed by Justin Frankel and Dmitry Boldyrev by their company Nullsoft, which they later sold to AOL in 1999 for $80 million.
-It was then acquired by Radionomy in 2014, now known as the Llama Group.
+It was then acquired by Radionomy in 2014, now known as the Winamp Group.
 Since version 2, it has been sold as freemium and supports extensibility with plug-ins and skins, and features music visualization, playlist and a media library, supported by a large online community.

 Version 1 of Winamp was released in 1997, along with basic counterparts for MS-DOS and Macintosh, and quickly grew popular with over 3 million downloads, paralleling the developing trend of MP3 file sharing.
 Winamp 2.0 was released on September 8, 1998.
 The 2.x versions were widely used and made Winamp one of the most downloaded Windows applications.
 By 2000, Winamp had over 25 million registered users and by 2001 it had 60 million users.
 A poor reception to the 2002 rewrite, Winamp3, was followed by the release of Winamp 5 in 2003, and a later release of version 5.5 in 2007.
 Winamp for Android was released in 2010.
 The last AOL-developed version, Winamp 5.666, was released in 2013.

 After a five-year hiatus, Winamp 5.8 (written as Winamp 5.$\infin$) was leaked to the public in 2018 before its eventual release by Radionomy; development has since resumed with the latest version 5.9.2 released on April 26, 2023.
-Its developer Radionomy has since rebranded as Llama Group and launched a streaming service that allows users to support artists by buying perks or NFTs.
+Its developer Radionomy has since rebranded as Llama Group (later Winamp Group) and launched a streaming service that allows users to support artists by buying perks or NFTs.
 The service launched on the web in April 2023, followed by beta apps for Android and iOS in July 2023.
 In September 2024, Llama Group partially released the Winamp source code for Windows under a custom source-available license; the source repository was deleted soon afterwards following criticism for its license terms and inclusion of proprietary code.